githubEdit

 Post-Installation Steps:

-docker-compose upto start the services defined in the YAML file.
+• Run docker-compose up to start the services defined in the YAML file.

 Automation Script: